Teamauthee/Arduino-RGB/README.md

 **1. Labeling with K-Means**
 Raw RGB values are clustered into three categories (red, green, blue) using K-Means.
-No manual annotation needed — the algorithm discovers the color groupings automatically.
+No manual annotation needed, the algorithm discovers the color groupings automatically.

 **2. Training with PyTorch**
 A lightweight neural network is trained on the labeled data to learn the decision